hachinrayhan/learning-platform-client/README.md

 Features and Functionalities:
 -------------------------------
-i) It is an educational website which offers some courses on internationally recognized tests. ii) You can see the details about the course by tapping the 'Details' button. iii) You can get premium access if you are logged in. iv) There are three different login systems, Google, Github and Email-Password login.
+1) It is an educational website which offers some courses on internationally recognized tests.
+2) You can see the details about the course by tapping the 'Details' button.
+3) You can get premium access if you are logged in.
+4) There are three different login systems, Google, Github and Email-Password login.
-v) You can create you new account with Google, Github or Email-Password.
+5) You can create you new account with Google, Github or Email-Password.

 List of Technologies used in this project:
 -------------------------------------------